Soldier identified from remains held by North Korea

-By the Pentagon's account, Suliman was part of an infantry unit fighting Chinese soldiers when he was captured on Dec.
-1, 1950.
-He was said to have been taken to a POW camp in what the Americans came to call "Death Valley."
+The Pentagon said Suliman, a member of the 9th Infantry Regiment of the 2nd Infantry Division, was from New Jersey, but it did not immediately have more detailed information such as his hometown or date of birth.
+His remains were identified on Jan.
+15.

-He reportedly died in March 1951.
-Pentagon records say he was from New Jersey, but officials did not immediately have more details, including his date of birth.
+The return of unspecified numbers of Korean War remains was among commitments made by North Korean leader Kim Jong Un during his summit meeting with President Donald Trump in June.
+Kim also agreed to "work toward" denuclearization of the Korean Peninsula, but efforts to move that deal toward an elimination of the North's nuclear weapons have been stalled.
+A follow-up summit is expected to be held next month.

 Digital Access For Only $0.99